JBG13/Detection-of-depressive-symptomatology-in-social-networks/Report.md

 - `label`: target variable (0 = non-depressed, 1 = depressed)

 Our goal is to explore how different representations capture the emotional and semantic structure of the posts, and assess their usefulness in downstream tasks such as classification or visualization.

+# Task 1.
+Natural Language Processing, Topic Modeling and Document Vectorization

+# Task 2.
+Machine Learning.
+Classification using feature extraction or selection techniques

+# Task 3.
+Implementation of a dashboard using the Python Dash library

+# Acknowledgment of authorship